Volunteer Opportunity posted by: AHADI Volunteer

 Category:What we do

 NB: Vunteering with ahadi will give you an experience that you wont forget in your life.
+Tea is the main source of livelihood to many farmers in Kericho and they suffer from low prices which renders the poor and slaves to the middlemen who benefit from the brokerage of tea sales.
+The researcher will work with the local county in advising and looking for the possible markets that can help in achieving better prices for the farmers.
 You will have a chance to visit the world famous masai mara which is only 2hrs travel from the project area and enjoy the nature in a staying near an indegenous forest breathing fresh air for the first time and not mentioning the african cuisine here!

 We offer volunteer opportunities for students, professionals, seniors and anyone with the desire to serve in rural villages in Kenya.
 Those interested in participating in our volunteer Program will complete an application form, and upon acceptance, are given the opportunity to work with our member community groups.

 AHADI will work closely with each volunteer to ensure a comprehensive preparation that includes both an understanding of the people with whom they will be working with, and all considerations necessary for travel to Kenya.

 AHADI is committed to reduce poverty, ignorance and disease among the rural communities in Kenya through economic empowerment education, and health care.
 We place volunteers in programs that provide safe and meaningful experiences to them.